 Satchel Ronan O’Sullivan Farrow is the first child for Mr. Allen, who is 52 years old.
 The director is also the legal father of two of Miss Farrow’s five adopted children.
 The 42-year-old actress has three other children in addition to Satchel and those she has adopted.

 The name Satchel comes from Satchel Paige, perhaps the greatest pitcher of all time, and this was Woody’s sole contribution.
 Ronan Farrow was later accepted to Yale as a child prodigy at 15 and was a Rhodes Scholar, continuing his advanced studies at Oxford University, later working for the Obama Administration as a special advisor under Richard Holbrooke, then U.S. Special Envoy for Afghanistan and Pakistan.
-His last name is taken from his mother, actress Mia Farrow (born María de Lourdes Villiers Farrow) and his middle name, O’Sullivan, is Mia’s mother’s maiden name, the legendary Irish-born actress Maureen O’Sullivan.
+His last name is taken from his mother, actor Mia Farrow (born María de Lourdes Villiers Farrow) and his middle name, O’Sullivan, is Mia’s mother’s maiden name, the legendary Irish-born actress Maureen O’Sullivan.
 Ronan’s ‘daddy,’ Woody Allen – real name Allen Konigsberg, remember – is a well-known, neurotic intellectual constantly questioning the meaning of life and existence through his work as a film director.
 Behind the entire saga hides Soon-Yi Previn, one of Mia’s adopted children with her then husband, Andre Previn.
 After Mia moved on from Previn, she took up with Woody and brought her clan to Manhattan to form a new, blended ‘family’ with Woody – eventually adopting two kids of their own.
 Woody and Mia maintained separate homes in Manhattan (never staying at each other’s place) following the completion of Woody’s 15th film, the great Hannah and Her Sisters (1986), Mia announced that she’d become pregnant with Woody’s first child while filming September with Woody in 1987.
 A surprise to the couple – Woody had cast his actress-muse Mia, as he had for his three previous films, to play the lead in his next film, Another Woman (1988), however her pregnancy forced Woody to assign Mia a supporting role and chose actress Gena Rowlands for the lead instead.